leahneukirchen/xlossage/README.md

 # xlossage, display pressed keys in X11 in a readable way

 xlossage is a tool to display X11 keypresses in an Emacs-like manner (cf. M-x view-lossage).
-It's primary use is to support screencasts.
+Its primary use is to support screencasts.

 NOTE: The xlossage output can contain sensitive information.
 Use with care.